SCHSAC Workgroups (Current and Past)

 A great deal of the work performed by SCHSAC and its members is actually conducted through workgroups.
 Each workgroup usually meets for one to three years, depending on its charge and duties.

-- 2012-present: Local Public Health Act Workgroup
+- 2017-present: Strengthening Public Health in Minnesota Workgroup

 - 2011-present: Performance Improvement Steering Committee